 How did they meet the needs of their users?

 Successful mobile apps across industries

-Mobile app for banking
+Mobile app development for banking

-Nexbank was the direct answer to the needs of the Filipino people.
+Nextbank was the direct answer to the needs of the Filipino people.
 In 2007, when Nextbank’s journey started, there was no central banking system anywhere in the archipelago.
 With more than 500 standalone, analogue micro banks spread across the islands, money management was troublesome for both tourists and locals.

 Costly banking platforms like Oracle were not an option since:

 - they didn’t support some specific local procedures, e.g. group loans;

 - they were overkill, as only 23% of citizens owned some kind of bank account at that time.

 Nexbank gave people the freedom of travelling from island to island, managing their money easily and conveniently through the mobile app.
 Hosted in the cloud and fully customised for the market, the banking app development brought about the digital transformation of the banking system of the Philippines.